WhiredPlanck/major-linux-problems-zh-cn/README.md

 # MLPoD-zh_CN
-My translations for Major Linux Problems on the Desktop
+My Chinese Simpilified translations for Major Linux Problems on the Desktop